lanelps/web_elements/README.md

 This is a repo for all my experimental CSS elements.

-Not entirely sure if that it's necessary but I've used Webpack to bundle everything.
+Not entirely sure if it's necessary but I've used Webpack to bundle everything.
 It's helped me learn more about how Webpack bundles my React code for use on GitHub pages